 - support for functional programming, with callbacks and lambda methods

 - an import defines one symbol, this avoids name conflicts in large projects

-- the standard modules and classes are available without imports, avoids boring work
+- the standard modules and classes are available without an import statement

-- many modules are part of the language, they work the same way everywhere
+- many modules are part of the language, no need for third party libraries

 - all keywords are in capitals, you can use all other names without worrying about the next version breaking your program